 Picture how to write your draft—the introduction, body, and conclusion or what will go in the cover page, abstract, introduction, methods, results, discussion, conclusion, and bibliography.
 While doing so, know the word count to keep your work short and relevant.

 Every coursework has a deadline assigned to it or when it is due for submission.
 However, it’s wise to set your own deadline.
 The aim is to have enough time to correct errors and polish your work before the submission day.

 Your deadline should be far from the actual deadline so that you complete and submit the coursework on time.
-It’s also a good idea to break the assignment into parts and word backward.
+It’s also a good idea to break the assignment into parts and words backward.